AK-analyst/Excel-Sales-Analytics/README.md

-# Sales&Finance Report - AtliQ Hardware - Excel Analytics
+# Sales&Finance Report - AtliQ Hardware - Excel

 Excel Sales Analytics is a data-driven project analyzing **sales and finance performance** using Excel.
 It includes reports on **Customer Performance, Market Trends, P&L, and Gross Margins**, leveraging **ETL, Power Query, Power Pivot, and DAX** for actionable insights. 📊🚀